mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 #### Create an ML exclusion

-Let's say that you want to exclude a certain file or files within a directory from being quarantined because you know that they will only be used for forensic purposes and will not pose a threat.
-For that, you will need to create an **ML exclusion**.
+To prevent certain files or folders from being quarantined because they are only used for forensic purposes and don’t pose a threat, create an **ML exclusion**.

-1. To create an ML exclusion, expand the sidebar and click on 'Endpoint security' > 'Exclusions'.
+1. To create an ML exclusion, expand the sidebar and navigate to **Endpoint security -> Exclusions**.

-2. Click on 'Create exclusion' in the lower navbar.
+2. Click on **Create exclusion** in the lower navbar.

-3. Select if you want the exclusion to apply to 'All hosts' or a 'Group of hosts', and click 'Next'.
+3. Select if you want the exclusion to apply to **All hosts** or a **Group of hosts**, and click **Next**.

 4. Check that the target(s) is excluded from detections and preventions.

-5. Under 'Exclusion pattern', enter the absolute path to the file or directory, or file type that you want to exclude.
+5. Under **Exclusion pattern**, enter the absolute path to the file or directory, or file type that you want to exclude.

-6. Add a comment for the audit log, and then click 'Create exclusion'.
+6. Add a comment for the audit log, and then click **Create exclusion**.

 With this ML exclusion, you can prevent non-threatening files from being quarantined and prevent alerts for false positives.